kantlivelong/OctoPrint-PSUControl/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; The specified GPIO pin will send a 3.3v signal when turning the power supply on and 0v when off.
 ATX power supplies can be switched on by grounding the PS_ON pin using a [NPN Transistor](https://en.wikipedia.org/wiki/Bipolar_junction_transistor).
 For "always on" power supplies use a relay to switch AC mains.

 ###### On/Off Button GPIO Pin
-&nbsp;&nbsp;&nbsp;&nbsp; This option is only required if you want to switch PSU on/off with an external Hardware Button that is connectet to a GPIO Pin.
+&nbsp;&nbsp;&nbsp;&nbsp; This option is only required if you want to switch PSU on/off with an external Hardware Button that is connected to a GPIO pin.
 If you want to start your Printer without connecting to the OctoPrint Webinterface for printing quickly from SD-Card.

 ## Troubleshooting